microsoft/pp-mcp/docs/labs/power-platform-cli-mcp/index.md

 1. **Tool Access Warnings**
    - Check the Output window in VS Code for MCP-related messages
    - Verify tool permissions in MCP server configuration

+## 💪 Exercise: Get advice about best practices for tenant settings

+Let's get a bit more concrete: you might want to

 ### 📚 Learn More